stusherwin/expense-claims/spec/Spec.md

 ### Notes/Questions
 * The length of a session needs to be decided - the length of time a user can access the system without having to log in again.
 One day (24 hours) seems reasonable, although this could be extended if a longer period of time makes more sense.
-* The links that are emailed to users should themselves have an expiry period.
+* Should the links that are emailed to users themselves have an expiry period?
+I can't think of a reason why they would need to expire but leaving this here just in case we think of one.

 ## Making and authorising expense claims
 The following diagram gives an overview of the different user interactions involved in making and authorising expense claims: